 You'll have to forgive me, it's my British sense of humour and I grew up with the greats of British comedy, who took pride in the fact that everyone and everything in life is subject to being made fun of.
 To me, Donald Trump is a bombastic tomcat.
 I turned Boris Johnson in to a baboon.
 Also, have you ever noticed cats hang around people that hate them.
 They just don't go away.
 They sit on your lap, rub themselves against you, purr in your face and you just can't stand them.

 Have people generally lost their sense of humour?
-Perhaps, but I'm hoping not otherwise they won't buy the book or sign up to my website for hard-hitting and amusing commentary, which is a terrific idea by the way.
+Perhaps, but I'm hoping not otherwise they won't buy the book or sign up to my website for silly stories and hard-hitting and amusing commentary, which is a terrific idea by the way.

 It's just 28 pages.
 Is your book 'Crump the Cat' book worth the money?
 If you can only measure wit in pages then you can say that I'm short on wit, but of course I wouldn't say that and neither will you, not if you buy my book.
 You can see more about my book here.